 As streams are intended to be long-lived, users are not expected to interact with these endpoints frequently.

-The version limits for the streams endpoints are illustrated in the diagram below.
+The version limits for the streams endpoints are illustrated in the tables below.
 These limits are subject to change, pending review of changing consumption patterns and resource availability over time: